Development Advisory Services

 What type of works are potentially exempt development?

 Some minor renovations and low impact works, which have minimal effect on the local neighbourhood, may be considered exempt development, and not require planning or construction approval.
 Provided the proposed works are low impact and meet all relevant development standards identified in the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 and the relevant local environmental plan, a planning or building approval may not be needed.
 A few examples of development that may be exempt development are:

-- garden sheds, pergolas, and gazebos;
+- garden sheds, cabanas, and cubby houses;

 - shade structures, privacy screens and screen enclosures;

-- retaining walls and small fences;
+- earthworks, retaining walls and structural support;

-- television aerials, air conditioning units and BBQs;
+- television aerials and air conditioning units;

 What type of works to heritage properties are potentially exempt development?